Fluphenazine Decanoate for Psoriasis

 - Infliximab (Remicade) or alefacept (Amevive) within the past 6 months (24 weeks)

-- Etanercept (Enbrel), efalizumab (Raptiva), adalimumab (Humira), or other TNF-alpha
+- Etanercept (Enbrel), efalizumab (Raptiva), adalimumab (Humira), or other tumor

 - Other systemic psoriasis therapies (e. g., methotrexate, cyclosporine, acitretin) or

-PUVA (psoralen plus UVA) within the past 4 weeks
+PUVA (psoralen plus ultraviolet A) within the past 4 weeks

-- UVB or topical therapy (other than OTC moisturizers and shampoos) within the past 2
+moisturizers and shampoos) within the past 2 weeks (including topical

 - Receipt of an investigational agent within the past 4 weeks